stephanerobert/config-mixin/README.md

 - **path**

-    Initial path to probe.
-Patterns will be tested against the file structure underneath the path and it will be ignored in determining the namespacing.
+    Initial path to configs.
+Patterns will be tested against the file structure underneath the path, and it will be ignored in determining the namespacing.

 - **patterns**